HarperDB/documentation/docs/developers/applications/defining-schemas.md

 # Defining Schemas

 Schemas define tables and their attributes.
-Schemas can be declaratively defined in Harper's using GraphQL schema definitions.
-Schemas definitions can be used to ensure that tables exist (that are required for applications), and have the appropriate attributes.
+Schemas can be declaratively defined using Harper's GraphQL schema definition plugin [`graphqlSchema`]().
+Schema definitions can be used to ensure that tables exist (that are required for applications), and have the appropriate attributes.
 Schemas can define the primary key, data types for attributes, if they are required, and specify which attributes should be indexed.
 The [introduction to applications provides](./) a helpful introduction to how to use schemas as part of database application development.

 Schemas can be used to define the expected structure of data, but are also highly flexible and support heterogeneous data structures and by default allows data to include additional properties.
 The standard types for GraphQL schemas are specified in the [GraphQL schema documentation](https://graphql.org/learn/schema/).